parmsam/llm-dev-best-practices/README.md

 - Your evaluation datasets should include a mix of questions that the model can answer and questions that it cannot.
 This helps assess the model's ability to handle uncertainty and avoid hallucinations.
 - You can check if the model appropriately indicates when it doesn't know the answer or when a question is outside its knowledge scope.

+### Maintain your knowledge store

+- If your application uses a knowledge base or retrieval system to provide context to the LLM, ensure that this knowledge store is regularly updated and maintained.
+This includes adding new information, removing outdated content, and ensuring data quality.
+This is an easy aspect to overlook but is crucial for maintaining the accuracy and relevance of your LLM's responses.

 ## Know your models and their limitations

 - Different LLMs have varying strengths and weaknesses.
 Familiarize yourself with the capabilities and limitations of the models you are using.